Skip to contentPostalForm

 • x402 manifest alias: GET https://postalform.com/.well-known/x402.json

 The /.well-known/x402 manifest is a lightweight compatibility layer for x402 crawlers and payment-aware agent runtimes.
-It advertises the legacy create route, pricing mode, network, token, facilitator URL, and the validate/status endpoints for the machine order flow.
+It advertises the create route, pricing mode, network, token, facilitator URL, and the validate/status endpoints for the machine order flow.

 Payment instruments: